fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-20-microsoft_windows_gdi32_setenhmetafilebits.md

 # Overview

 An **Out-of-Bounds Read** can be triggered by running a specially crafted program.
-The issue was caused by a lack of bounds check and initialization in the **GDI32!SetEnhMetaFileBits** function.
+The issue was caused by the lack of bounds check and initialization in the **GDI32!SetEnhMetaFileBits** function.
 An attacker can force an out-of-bounds read in the uninitialized memory address which leads to a sensitive information disclosure.

 # Crash Analysis